 I think we should consider teas as a natural replacement for carbonated beverages.
 They are so hard on our teeth and our bodies.
 I quit drinking my favorite carbonated beverage about 10 years ago and it was one of the best things I did for myself.
 These are some of the better herbal plants to dry for teas.

 Chamomile tea: Its antioxidants may help prevent complications from diabetes, like loss of vision and nerve and kidney damage, and stunt the growth of cancer cells.

 Echinacea: Often touted as a way to fight the common cold, the research on echinacea has been inconclusive.

 Hibiscus: A small study found that drinking three cups of hibiscus tea daily lowered blood pressure in people with modestly elevated levels.

 Rooibos (red tea): A South African herb that is fermented.
 Although it has flavonoids with cancer-fighting properties, medical studies have been limited.These cautions aside, nutritionists say to drink up and enjoy the health benefits of tea.

 Lavender: Is an all around great ingredient for your tea of any kind.
 Just add to your cup, ground up for better flavor.
 Add a touch of fresh ground nutmeg from the seeds.
 I also use ground lavender in sugar cookies.
 Great flavor too if added to the icing also.

 “You want to incorporate healthy beverages in your diet on a more regular basis to benefit from these health-promoting properties," says Diane L. McKay, PhD, a Tufts University scientist who studies antioxidants.
 "It’s not just about the foods; it’s about what you drink, as well, that can contribute to your health."

 This information is from Web MD and not the opinion of the blogger.
-Please leave me some comments to let me know what you are feeling and what it takes to feel better.
+Please leave me some comments if you want me to know what you are feeling.

 © 2009 WebMD, LLC.
 All rights reserved.